ronamosa/aks-starter-cluster/README.md

 ## Update aks.tf

-Update `aks.tf` with the appropriate values from running the `./create_az_backend.sh` script before you build it:
+In the `/terraform` folder, update `aks.tf` with the appropriate values from running the `./create_az_backend.sh` script before you build it:

 ```ruby
 terraform {